 If you have a larger air fryer, you may be able to air fry all the filled potatoes in one fell swoop.
 Some air fryers also have an additional rack you could use for a second layer.

 But let’s say you’re using an Instant Pot Duo Crisp like me and want all your potatoes done at once, I’m fairly confident you could layer all eight twice baked potatoes in the basket and air fry together.
+If you’re in this boat with me, you’ll want to check out my Instant Pot air fryer recipe roundup while you’re here.

 And that’s it.
 Top your finished twice baked potatoes with chopped bacon, chives, and any other toppings your heart desires.